hackclub/apex/src/content/resources/proposal.md

 now.
 For now, just thing of anything and everything that could possibly yield interesting results if launched 100,000ft into the air.

-If you need some inspiration, here's some ideas others have had.
+If you need some inspiration, here are some ideas and past projects that have been done.
 We encourage you to make your project your own, though:

-- 🫧 Ozone sensor
-- ☀️ Solar tracker
+- Solar tracker
-- ⚡️ Ambient static electricity collector
+- Ambient static electricity collector
-- 🧪 Chemistry experiment
+- Some sort of biochemistry experiment

-You'll notice a common theme among several ideas: they log various kinds of data.
-There's a lot to find out about what happens at high elevations!
+- Balloon-launched rocket
+- Glider launched from a balloon (hmm, funny, maybe [StratoSoar](https://github.com/crnicholson/StratoSoar-MK3))
+- Chicken that poops glitter
+- High-altitude balloon tracking infrastructure (wait a second, is this [Tiny4FSK](https://github.com/New-England-Weather-Balloon-Society/Tiny4FSK)?)

 #### Step 2B: Explore each idea in detail